Business routes of Interstate 70

 Business routes of Interstate 70 (I-70) exist in three states, though historically they have existed in five.
-Utah and Missouri each have three existing Interstate 70 (I-70) business routes.
+Utah and Missouri each have three existing I-70 business routes.
 Business routes in Kansas have either been proposed and rejected or decommissioned.
-Another 13 I-70 business routes also exist in Colorado, and four others have also existed in the past, leading to a grand total of 17 within the Centennial State.
+Another 13 I-70 business routes also exist in Colorado and four others have also existed in the past, leading to a grand total of 17 within the Centennial State.

 Utah

 Richfield business loop

 Interstate 70 Business (I-70 Bus.) is a business loop of I-70 along State Route 120 (SR-120) in Richfield that runs between exits 37 and 40.

 Salina business spur

-Interstate 70 Business (I-70 Bus.) is a business spur of I-70 along U.S. Route 50 (US 50)/US 89 in Salina running north from exit 56 for 1.8 mi until terminating at the end of the US 50/US 89 overlap.
+Interstate 70 Business (I-70 Bus.) is a business spur of I-70 along U.S. Route 50 (US 50)/US 89 in Salina, running north from exit 56 for 1.8 mi until terminating at the end of the US 50/US 89 overlap.